Pipilotti Rist

-Pipilotti Elisabeth Rist, birth name Elisabeth Charlotte Rist (born 21 June 1962 in Grabs) is a Swiss visual artist best known for creating experimental video art and installation art.
-Her work is often described as surreal, intimate, abstract art, having a preoccupation with the female body.
+Pipilotti Rist, birth name Elizabeth Rist (born 21 June 1962), is a Swiss visual artist who works in experimental video art and installation art.
+Her work is often described as surreal, intimate and abstract, often depicting the human body.

 Rist's work is known for its multi-sensory qualities, with overlapping projected imagery that is highly saturated with color, paired with sound components that are part of a larger environment with spaces for viewers to rest or lounge.
-Rist's work often transforms the architecture or environment of a white cube gallery into a more tactile, auditory and visual experience.
+Rist's work often transforms the architecture or environment of a white cube gallery into a more immersive, tactile, auditory and visual experience.
+Her works are held by many important art collections worldwide.

 Early life and education

+Elizabeth Rist was born in the Rhine Valley of Switzerland.
+She is the second of five children of Anna Lippuner, a primary school teacher, and Walter Rist-Lippuner, a village doctor.
+Her father, a construction site physician in Sedrun, located in the swiss canton Grisons, spent a lot of time in the darkroom, developed his X-ray images, as well as many of his own photographs.
+Over the years, he became a passionate photographer.

-Pipilotti Rist was born in the Rhine Valley of Switzerland.
-Her father was a physician and her mother a teacher.
-She started going by "Pipilotti", a combination of her childhood nickname "Lotti" and her childhood hero, Astrid Lindgren's character Pippi Longstocking, in 1982.
-Prior to studying art and film, Rist studied theoretical physics in Vienna for one semester.
+In 1982, Rist started going by "Pipilotti", a combination of her childhood nickname "Lotti" and her childhood hero, Astrid Lindgren's character Pippi Longstocking, who she saw as standing for unconventionality, wildness, cheerfulness and imagination.

+Before studying art and film, Rist studied theoretical physics in Vienna for one semester.

-From 1982 to 1986 Rist studied commercial art, illustration, and photography at the University of Applied Arts Vienna in Vienna.
+From 1982 to 1986, Rist studied commercial art, illustration, and photography at the University of Applied Arts Vienna.
 She later studied video at the Basel School of Design, Switzerland.
+During her studies, Rist began making super 8 films.

-From 1988 through 1994, she was member of the music band and performance group Les Reines Prochaines.
-In 1997, her work was first featured in the Venice Biennial, where she was awarded the Premio 2000 Prize.
-From 2002 to 2003, she was invited by Professor Paul McCarthy to teach at UCLA as a visiting faculty member.
-From summer 2012 through to summer 2013, Rist spent a sabbatical in Somerset.
+From 1988 through 1994, Rist was member of the band and performance group Les Reines Prochaines.

+In 1997, Rist's work was featured for the second time in the Venice Biennial, where she was awarded the Premio 2000 Prize.

+From 2002 to 2003, Rist was invited by Paul McCarthy to teach at UCLA as a visiting faculty member.